 It’s hard to believe it’s December already. :-)

-Apache is the most popular web server on Earth, with a market share of 46.4% — well above Nginx (21.8%) and Microsoft IIS (9.8%).
+###Why is Apache Vulnerable by Default? > Apache is the most popular web server on Earth, with a market share of 46.4% — well above Nginx (21.8%) and Microsoft IIS (9.8%).
 Thanks to Linux package managers like Yum and APT you can install and get it up and running in minutes.
-The core installation even features powerful modules for URL rewriting, user authentication, and more.
-With a low barrier to entry and such a mature feature set it’s no wonder it’s the go-to web server for standalone developers and enterprise DevOps teams alike.
-Given that same market maturity: why is it still vulnerable by default?
+The core installation even features powerful modules for URL rewriting, user authentication, and more. > With a low barrier to entry and such a mature feature set it’s no wonder it’s the go-to web server for standalone developers and enterprise DevOps teams alike. > Given that same market maturity: why is it still vulnerable by default?